DemocracyStudio/HackathonCameroon2022/README.md

 - Waste:
    - Solid waste management statistics covering nearly all countries and over 330 cities.

-6. Open Street Maps, https://www.openstreetmap.org/.
+4. Open Street Maps, https://www.openstreetmap.org/.
 Open source, collaborative project to create a free editable geographic database of the world.
 - yaounde streets (shapefile and graph file).
 - douala streets (shapefile and graph file).
 - edea streets (shapefile and graph file).

--
+5. Global Human Settlement, European Commission. https://ghsl.jrc.ec.europa.eu/.
+The Global Human Settlement Layer project of the European Commission’s Joint Research Centre addresses the need for open, inclusive and consistent data with spatially detailed information on population and settlements which can be utilised to assess humanity’s impact on the planet, access to resources, and exposure to risk.
+It aims to generate actionable information to support decision making by governments, organizations and individuals.

+- GHS built: A global map of built-up presence derived from Sentinel2 images (2020).
+- GHS multitemporal information on built-up presence derived from Landsat image (1975-1990-2000-2014).

+6. LandCoverNet, 2020.
+Radiant Earth foundation. https://mlhub.earth/data/landcovernet_v1.
+Land cover classification dataset across Africa, with labels for the multi-spectral satellite imagery from Sentinel-2 mission.
+There are seven land cover classes, based on its annual time series: water, natural bare ground, artificial bare ground, woody vegetation, cultivated vegetation, (semi) natural vegetation, and permanent snow/ice.
+Can be used for calculation of needs in specific areas, in terms of mechanic engineering, chemical products, evaluating agricultural production...
+Using machine learning or not.